Mazovia

 Mazovia or Masovia (Mazowsze /pl/) is a historical region in mid-north-eastern Poland.
 It spans the North European Plain, roughly between Łódź and Białystok, with Warsaw being the largest city and Płock being the capital of the region.
 Throughout the centuries, Mazovia developed a separate sub-culture featuring diverse folk songs, architecture, dress and traditions different from those of other Poles.

-Historical Mazovia existed from the Middle Ages until the partitions of Poland and consisted of three voivodeships with the capitals in Warsaw, Płock and Rawa.
-The main city of the region was Płock, which was even capital of Poland from 1079 to 1138; however, in Early Modern Times Płock lost its importance to Warsaw, which became the capital of Poland.
-From 1138, Mazovia was governed by a separate branch of the Piast dynasty and when the last ruler of the independent Duchy of Mazovia died, it was fully incorporated to the Polish Crown in 1526.
-During the Polish–Lithuanian Commonwealth over 20% of Mazovian population was categorized as petty nobility.
-Between 1816 and 1844, the Mazovian Governorate was established, which encompassed the south of the region along with Łęczyca Land and south-eastern Kuyavia.
+Historical Mazovia existed from the Middle Ages until the partitions of Poland and consisted of three voivodeships with the capitals in Warsaw, Płock, and Rawa.
+The main city of the region was Płock, which was even the capital of Poland from 1079 to 1138; however, in Early Modern Times Płock lost its importance to Warsaw, which became the capital of Poland.
+From 1138, Mazovia was governed by a separate branch of the Piast dynasty.
+When the last ruler of the independent Duchy of Mazovia died, it was fully incorporated into the Polish Crown in 1526.
+During the Polish–Lithuanian Commonwealth, over 20% of the Mazovian population was categorized as petty nobility.
+Between 1816 and 1844, the Mazovian Governorate was established, encompassing the southern part of the region, along with Łęczyca Land and south-eastern Kuyavia.
 The former inhabitants of Mazovia are the Masurians, who since the Late Middle Ages settled in neighboring southern Prussia, a region later called Masuria, where they converted to Protestantism in the Reformation era, thus leaving Catholicism, to which their relatives from Mazovia still adhered.

 The borders of contemporary Mazovian Voivodeship (province), which was created in 1999, do not exactly reflect the original size of Mazovia, as they do not include the historically Mazovian cities of Łomża and Łowicz, but include the historically Lesser Polish cities of Radom and Siedlce.